alexharv074/aws_exam_notes/developer/dynamodb_notes.md

 *ConsistentRead*
 Determines the read consistency model: If set to true, then the operation uses strongly consistent reads; otherwise, the operation uses eventually consistent reads.

+*ReturnConsumedCapacity*
+Set to TOTAL or INDEX to find out about consumed capacity.

 ### Scan

 Scan examines every item in the table.
 But can use *ProjectionExpression* to limit it.